MAIL FORWARDING IN GERMANY – SEND POST TO YOUR NEW ADDRESS

-There are some important things you need to know before subscribing to Germany’s mail forwarding services:
+There are some important things you need to know before signing up for Germany’s mail forwarding services:

 Be sure to submit your order at least 5 business days in advance of your move.
-This gives time for them to complete the related processing on your request and ensure you don’t miss any mail.
+This gives time for them to complete the related processing of your request and ensure you won’t miss any mail.

 2) Is Deutsche Post’s website available in any other language besides German?